ajay2609/frabjous/README.md

 The repository includes scripts and configuration files used to simulate FRB dynamic spectra of different morphological classes.
 These simulations are used to generate labelled datasets for training the CNN models.

 ## Using the Simulation Scripts
+Check the requirements.txt in the frabjou_sim directory to install the prerequisites.
 1. Go to the simulation directory (frabjous_sim)
 ```bash
 cd frabjous_sim